 The Core Web Vitals is one of those new rules and it’s important that you pay attention to it.

-Google will start penalizing the rankings of websites that have poor Core Web Vitals.
-These are new web performance metrics that Google deems important to your visitor's user experience.
+Google will start penalizing the rankings of websites that have poor Core Web Vitals starting mid-June of 2021.
+These are new web performance metrics that Google deems important to your shopper's user experience.
 It's critical if you're focusing on maintaining SEO for your Shopify storefront to start giving these metrics high priority.

 So what are the Core Web Vitals?
 The Core Web Vitals are 3 new website performance metrics that assess how fast your site loads, how much it shifts around as it loads, and how quickly your site responds to user interactions.
 Google has decided these metrics are useful indicators of whether or not users have a positive experience with your website .